reidmorrison/symmetric-encryption/README.md

 developers having or needing to have access to the symmetric encryption keys
 * The Operating System security features limit access to the Symmetric Encryption key files to System Administrators and the userid under which the Rails application runs.
-* The files in which the Symmetric Encryption keys are stored are futher encrypted using RSA 2048 bit encryption
+* The files in which the Symmetric Encryption keys are stored are further encrypted using RSA 2048 bit encryption

 In order for anyone to decrypt the data being encrypted in the database, they